getodk/xforms-spec/_sections/30-bindings.md

 This section describes metadata about _the record_ that is created with the form.
 Metadata about _the form itself_ (id, version, etc) is covered in the [Primary Instance](http://localhost:4000/#primary-instance) section.

 The namespace of the meta block is either the default XForms namespace or "https://openrosa.org/xforms".
+The latter is recommended.

 {% highlight xml %}
 <instance>